 You cannot disassemble these poles, so they might not be the best option for you if you need a pair that will fit in your carry on.
 They are short enough to fit into bigger suitcases, especially if you put them in diagonally, and they’re really lightweight at only 15.2 ounces.
 But they just won’t fit in a 20” bag.

-These trekking poles feature Palermo contoured foam grips that feel very soft and comfortable in your hands.
-Which means no blisters even when you’re hiking with these for several hours.
-They don’t have an extended grip which is a shame, but they do have an adjustable and quick drying wrist strap that basically guarantees you can’t just lose a pole along the way.
+These trekking poles feature Palermo contoured foam grips that feel soft and comfortable in your hands.
+This means no blisters even when you’re hiking with these for several hours.
+They don’t have an extended grip which is a shame, but they do have an adjustable and quick-drying wrist strap that basically guarantees you can’t just lose a pole along the way.